 OK, so maybe my son doesn’t love curry anything (YET!), but when I love making this soup for my husband and me to eat on chilly evenings, if our kid had an early supper.
 We like adding frozen veggie dumplings to the pot along with everything else in step 2, to mix things up!

-This is an Instant Pot soup recipe that my whole family can get behind!
-It’s packed with all of the most crowd-pleasing stuff: potatoes, corn, carrots, and broccoli.
-Serve it up with some roasted cashews, and you have got a one-bowl meal!
+This is an Instant Pot stew recipe that my whole family can get behind!
+It’s packed with all of the most crowd-pleasing stuff: potatoes, carrots, and beefless tips.
+Serve it up on its own or over rice for an easy, one-bowl meal.

 7. Sushi Rice